-(6) If you have had COVID–19, a certification [lab test] confirming that you are now disease-free MUST be presented to Sister [Poslušnica] Ksenija upon arrival at the Church.
+(6) If you have had COVID–19, a certification [lab test] confirming that you are now disease-free MUST be presented to Sister [Poslušnica] Ksenija upon arrival, before the service starts.

 (7) If you have fever, cough, sore throat, nose congestion, nose dripping, or any other covid-19, influenza, or cold-related symptoms—PLEASE STAY HOME.

 (8) Sister [Poslušnica] Ksenija will take the temperature of all persons on the premises.

 (9) If you have a temperature over 37.3°C [or 99.1°F], you must immediately leave the premises.

 (10) Every person [including older children] on the premises must wear a face mask at all times.

 (11) All persons in the premises must maintain the current physical distance guideline from others at all times.

 (12) If the Church is filled to capacity level, stand outside—and listen to the Church Services.